-We found this fabulous fabric on our last fabric excursion and instantly fell in love with it we ordered ton of colors!
+We found this fabulous fabric on our last fabric excursion and instantly fell in love with it.
+We ordered ton of colors!
 It is a faux linen knit which feels and acts like linen but with the ease of knit fabrics!
-It is perfect for elevating your makes to the next level as the drape and texture make if feel high end.
+It is perfect for elevating your makes to the next level as the drape and texture make it feel high end.

 The fabric has 50% 2 way stretch (ie horizontal stretch) and the content is 55% rayon/45%nylon.

 Our wonderful promoters had the chance to try it out these past few weeks and we had them each write a little bit about what they made with the fabric.
-Also, this fabric will be 20% off with the code PYLOS until Friday at midnight CST.
 So keep reading if you want to feel free to be inspired!

 Dark Taupe - Sewn by Erin

 The Dark Taupe is your classic linen color which is one of my favorites although I don't have anything in that color because I have been too scared to try linen fabric yet!
 I knew I wanted to make a fun and unique dress with this fabric and after looking at tons of Pinterest pins I found a gorgeous dress that I decided to replicate with the Meridian Dress from Papercut Patterns.
 The pattern is designed for woven fabric but I didn't make any changes to the pattern using knit fabric other than assembling it on my serger instead of using my standard machine and then finishing raw edges so it was soooo much easier!